-85 participants were recruited to one of four workshops held in London, Manchester, Nottingham and Leeds between Dec 2015 and March 2016.
+85 participants were recruited to one of four workshops held in London, Manchester, Nottingham and Leeds.
 Participants came from a wide geographical spread representing 50 different breast screening units.
 They also comprised a range of roles including: administrators, assistant practitioners, practitioners, unit managers, BSP QA leads, educationalist and the National Programme Manager for Breast Screening.